dwarfered/azure-icons-for-drawio/README.md

 <img src="readme-files/repository-azure-architecture-drawio-template.png" width="600"/>
 </p>

-Architecture diagrams play a crucial role in conveying design choices and illustrating the connections among different components within a specific workload.
-This repository hosts a collection of Azure architecture icons, featuring Azure product symbols, to assist you in crafting a bespoke architecture diagram using draw.io.
+This repository hosts a collection of Azure architecture icons, featuring Azure product symbols, to assist you in creating architecture diagrams in draw.io.

 ## Open in draw.io online